-LABEL DESCRIPTION Wireless Bridge Vlan Setting This section appears if your Zyxel Device supports wireless bridge.
-See the feature comparison table in Section 1.2 on page 12.
-Add Click this to add an entry in the table.
+LABEL DESCRIPTION VLAN Settings /LAN Settings Management VLAN ID Enter a VLAN ID for the Zyxel Device.
+The range is 1-4094.
+As Native VLAN Select this option to treat the Management VLAN ID as a VLAN created on the Zyxel Device and not one assigned to it from outside the network.
+Outbound traffic transmitted through the Zyxel Device Ethernet port will NOT be tagged with the Management VLAN ID .
+Clear this option to have the Zyxel Device add the Management VLAN ID tag to outbound traffic transmitted through the Zyxel Device Ethernet port.
+The uplink device connected to the Zyxel Device Ethernet port needs to have the same VLAN ID configured to receive traffic from the Zyxel Device.
+Wireless Bridge Vlan So This section appears if on page 11. etting your Zyxel Device supports wireless bridge.
+See the feature comparison table in Section 1.2 Add Click this to add an entry in the table.
 Remove Select an entry and click this to remove the selected entry.
 This field is a sequential value.
 It is not associated with any VLAN ID.
 Wireless Bridge Vlan ID (1-4094) Enter a VLAN ID for the wireless bridge.
 Duplicate VLAN IDs are not allowed.
-The VLAN IDs you set on your root AP should be the same as the VLAN IDs you set here.
-See Section 1.3 on page 14 for more information on wireless bridge.
+VIGITID (1-4074) The VLAN IDs you set on your root AP should be the same as the VLAN IDs you set here.
+See Section 1.3.2 on page 16 for more information on wireless bridge.
 Apply Click Apply to save your changes back to the Zyxel Device.
 Reset Click Reset to return the screen to its last-saved settings.